borchr27/lux_project/README.md

 6. Refresh the `docker_frontend` image in the docker dashboard.
 7. Navigate to `localhost:8080` in your browser.

-You should now see the scraped items displayed on the page.
+You should now see the scraped text from the websites listed in the '/docker/backend/sites.csv' displayed on the page.